 Visitors to health-care facilities

 This year, visitors are requested to have had a flu shot or wear a mask when visiting patients during the flu season (from the beginning of December to the end of March).
 By following this policy, you will help to protect your loved ones – the people you are visiting – from getting a potentially serious illness.
 For more information, read our Frequently Asked Questions.

 How do I access this service?

-To find a flu clinic near you view our list of clinic dates and locations, visit the Flu Locator at www.immunizebc.ca, or contact your local Public Health Centre.
+To find a flu clinic near you, visit the Flu Locator at www.immunizebc.ca, or contact your local Public Health Centre.

 "I got my flu shot!" - web badges

 Have a little fun and spread the word about the importance of getting a flu shot with our web badges.
 Choose from a shield of protection or a nasty (but defeated) flu bug, or an I Boost Immunity badge – it’s up to you!
 Our web badges can be used in many ways including as a Facebook profile picture, a Twitter avatar or as part of your email signature.